-Medium Term Plan: Forces and Magnets Y3/4 Enquiry Type: Working Scientifically Concepts: Previous Scientific Vocabulary New Scientific vocabu ılary Comparative and fair testing Pattern seeking Identifying, classifying and grouping Asking questions Making observations and measuring them Engaging in practical enquiry Recording and presenting evidence Answering questions and concluding Evaluating and predicting Communicating findings. materials wood plastic fabric metal glass magnet forcesurfacemagnetattractrepel poles contract north pole south pole magnetic field Previous Learning End Point Assessment in this concept: Previous Learning End Point A ssessment in working scientifically concepts: End Point Assessment Statements: , I know that objects are made from different materials (other concepts) which alternative is better, how I can sometimes answer these I can answer questions when m I can take measurements by dr I can record my observations e I can record my measurements I can classify using simple prepappropriate answers to question ny teacher explains it through a scenario. awing comparisons. g. using photographs, videos, drawings, labelled diagrams or in writing. e.g. using prepared tables, pictograms, tally charts and block graphs. ared tables and sorting rings.
-I can use my experiences of the world to suggest ons. my evidence e.g. observations I have made, measurements I have taken or Forces and Magnets: 1.
-I can compare how things move on difference and compare how things move on difference and compare that some forces need compared and a serve how magnets attract or reputable.
-I can describe magnets as having two poles.
-I can predict whether two magnets will at 6.
-I can group everyday materials on the base 7.
-I can compare and group everyday materials some magnetic materials.
-8. I can make scientific predictions, using predictions. ntact between two objects, but magnet el each other and attract some materia es tract or repel each other, depending o sis of whether they are attracted to a m ials on the basis of whether they are at n which poles are facing. nagnet. ttracted to a magnet and identify
+Medium Term Plan: Forces and Magnets Y3/4

+Enquiry Type: Working Scientifically Concepts: Previous Scientific Vocabulary New Scientific vocabulary Comparative and fair testing Pattern seeking Identifying, classifying and grouping ng Asking questions Making observations and measuring them Engaging in practical enquiry Recording and presenting evidence Answering questions and concluding Evaluating and predicting Communicating findings. materials wood plastic fabric metal glass magnet force surface magnet north pole attract repel magnetic field Previous Learning End Point Assessment in this concept: evious Learning End Point Previous Learning End Point Assessment in working scientifically concepts: End Point Assessment Statements: I know that objects are made from different materials (other concepts) are made from other concepts) I can ask questions (such as what something is, how things are similar and different, the ways things work, which alternative is better, how things change and how they happen).
+I can sometimes answer these questions.
+I can answer questions when my teacher explains it through a scenario.
+I can take measurements by drawing comparisons.
+I can record my observations e.g. using photographs, videos, drawings, labelled diagrams or in writing.
+I can record my measurements e.g. using prepared tables, pictograms, tally charts and block graphs.
+I can classify using simple prepared tables and sorting rings.
+I can use my experiences of the world to suggest appropriate answers to questions.
+With help, I can relate these to my evidence e.g. observations I have made, measurements I have taken or Forces and Magnets: 1.
+I can compare how things move on different surfaces 2.
+I can recognise that some forces need contact betweed 3.
+I can observe how magnets attract or repel each othed 4.
+I can describe magnets as having two poles 5.
+I can predict whether two magnets will attract or repel 6.
+I can group everyday materials on the basis of whethed 7.
+I can compare and group everyday materials on the basis of the basis of en two objects, but magnetic forces can act at a distance r and attract some materials and not others. el each other, depending on which poles are facing. er they are attracted to a magnet. asis of whether they are attracted to a magnet and identify ge, about unfamiliar materials.